saschak07/hacker-votes-ui/README.md

 ![voting-list](https://github.com/saschak07/image-store/blob/main/Screenshot%202021-05-16%20at%2010.53.10%20AM.png)

-After logging in, a general voter can prform the following activities
+After logging in, a general voter can perform the following activities

 * Browse through the list of all voters (can sort the list based on Number of votes, number of challenges solved or expertise level of each listed hackers)